 - Maeshowe - Mainland.
 Enormous Neolithic cairn and passage grave.
 Grass covered, 7.3 m high and 35 m wide mound with a ditch around it.
 Inside the mound is passage grave built of stone slabs weighing up to 30 t.
 Rear wall in the central chamber is illuminated in winter solstice.
 Built before 3000 BC.
 Contains numerous runic inscriptions left by Vikings.

 - Midhowe Chambered Cairn - Rousay.
 One of the best examples of Orkney - Cromarty chambered cairn.
-This impressive megalithic grave was built in 3rd millenium BC.
+This impressive megalithic grave was built in the 3rd millenium BC.
 It contains 23.4 m long central chamber which is divided into 12 compartments with large stone slabs.

 - Taversoe Tuick - Rousay.
 Unique Neolithic circular cairn with two floors, where each floor is accessed via separate passage.